 "People don't want to passively stand by and observe these arrangements of the elite, which were always the Brazilian tradition," he said.

 QUESTIONS

-01. When Mr. Barbosa was a teenager, he was employed as a
+- 01. When Mr. Barbosa was a teenager, he was employed as a

 - A) legislator in Salvador.

-- B) bricklayer in Brasília.
+- B) janitor in a courtroom.

-- C) janitor in a courtroom.
+- C) bricklayer in Brasília.

 - D) public prosecutor.